US clears updated COVID boosters targeting newest variants

 “It really provides the broadest opportunity for protection,” Pfizer vaccine chief Annaliesa Anderson told the AP.

 The updated boosters are only for people who have already had their primary vaccinations, using the original vaccines.
-Doses made by Pfizer and its partner BioNTech are for anyone 12 and older who’s due for a booster while Moderna’s updated shots are for adults.
+Doses made by Pfizer and its partner BioNTech are for anyone 12 and older while Moderna’s updated shots are for adults — if it has been at least two months since their last primary vaccination or their latest booster.
 They’re not to be used for initial vaccinations.

 There’s one more step before a fall booster campaign begins: The Centers for Disease Control and Prevention must recommend who should get the additional shot.
 An influential CDC advisory panel will debate the evidence Thursday — including whether people at high risk from COVID-19 should go first.